 A limit on the generalisability of our findings relates to our selection of measures.
 The tasks examined here may not be representative of all implicit measures.
 Even within those we tested, our results may not generalize to those measures in all contexts; we investigated the properties of the measures across three domains, but there are countless others which may lead to differences in the psychometric properties of the tasks.
 We advocate strongly for tests of the generalisability of these results across other implicit measures, domains, and psychological tasks more generally in future research.

 Although a powerful approach to estimation, bootstrapping is also not without its limitations.
 For procedures with a limited number of trials these approaches may produce biased estimates (Mostofian & Zuckerman, 2019).
 Although other bootstrapping methods exist which can correct for bias due to small samples (e.g., bias-corrected and accelerated bootstrapping; Puth et al., 2015), these methods can suffer from convergence issues, or may produce scores in some bootstrap samples which fall outside of the possible bounds of the scale (e.g., outside of 0 and 1 in the PI).
 Although our findings were relatively robust across different bootstrapping methods, it is critical to carefully consider the method of choice when using this approach.

+One reviewer questioned whether online data online (vs. lab-based collection) may influence individual-level precision.
+We would suggest that existing research seems to indicate that online data collection tends to produce data of roughly the same quality and psychometric properties as in-lab data collection (REFs).
+Additionally, it is certainly the norm in modern implicit measures research that data be collected via online samples; indeed, the data analysed here were from Project Implicit, which is the largest source of data for implicit measures in the field.
+However, future research could certain examine in more depth whether individual-level precision specifically varies as a function of online vs. in-person data collection methods.

 Conclusion